 Island historians trace all this back to the 16th century – when Lanzarote was subjected to regular pirate raids as buccaneers such as Drake and Raleigh attempted to get their hands on the Inca silver that was being transported between the New World and the Old via Lanzarote.
 Marauding raiders are said to have burnt many trees in and around Haria to the ground.
 Over the centuries, the appetite to restore the valley to its former verdant glory fluorished.
 Either way it’s a captivating sight – especially on an island that is otherwise so devoid of greenery.

 Read about things to do in Lanzarote.
+Or check out these three self-drive day trips in Lanzarote.

 About this week’s guest writer